Mould Exposure Symptoms: Health Effects and When to Test

 • 11 clinically relevant mycotoxins

-Results can help:
+Results may help:

 • Identify hidden toxin exposure

-• Explain persistent, unexplained symptoms
+• Explain persistent unexplained symptoms

-• Guide targeted environmental, nutritional, and detoxification strategies
+• Inform nutritional and detoxification strategies

-• Support more personalised health planning
+• Guide more personalised health planning

 Final Thoughts